 Luckily, a thorough NPS survey analysis can showcase which channels work best with certain types of clients.
-Let’s face it – depending on a customer’s position in a company, age or standing in life, they would be more likely to interact with a channel that resonates with their lifestyle.
+Let’s face it – depending on a customer’s position in a company, age, or standing in life, they would be more likely to interact with a channel that resonates with their lifestyle.

 Some NPS products will display the preferred survey channels for a particular segment of customers.
 Advanced services, though, will give you the ability to set a preferred channel to a customer, or audience segment, and give that channel a higher priority when sending surveys automatically.

-Survey delivery reports provide great insight into this matter, most important metrics to consider being the survey response and survey score rates.
+Survey delivery reports provide great insight into this matter, the most important metrics to consider being the survey response and survey score rates.

 4. Focus on Customer Engagement